Skip to Content

 The protein in eggs is what helps them make the structure of a cake.
 In order to get protein without using eggs, you can simply use your favorite protein powder.

-While unflavored protein powder (like this Isopure Protein on amazon) is best, you can definitely use vanilla, chocolate or any of your favorite powders, just remember this will add flavor to your cake as well!
+While unflavored protein powder (like this Isopure Protein on Amazon) is the best option, you can definitely use vanilla, chocolate, or any of your favorite powders.

 7 – Flaxseeds

 As you can see, you definitely do not need eggs when you want to make a boxed cake mix.
-There are many other great options and substitutions you can use!
+There are many other substitutions you can use!

 Share this post: